AnthonyDF/AnthonyDF/README.md

 - Of course, remove data out of physical and acceptable range.
 - Drop duplicates.
 Vendors tend to post the same ad on mutiple websites.
-- Standardization of brand and model names with advanced technique of fuzzy matching.
+- Standardization of brand names with advanced technique of fuzzy matching.
 Generaly speaking, the brand and model is a free text input.

 ### 💻 Storing data